 Multi-Factor Authentication

-At Stripe OLT, we’ve seen a massive increase in organisations that are starting to implement basic best practise policies and procedures.
-For many, setting up easy and immediate solutions, like password managers and switching on Multi-Factor Authentication, in place of single sign on has been the first place to start.
+At Stripe OLT, we’ve seen a massive increase in organisations that are starting to implement basic best practice policies and procedures.
+For many, setting up easy and immediate solutions, like password managers and switching on Multi-Factor Authentication, in place of single sign-on on has been the first place to start.

 A password is usually the primary method of authentication, and combining that with some of the methods below can create multi-factor authentication.